SWCreeperKing/NumberClass/NumberClass/README.md

 This Class is in beta, but usable.

+### Stuff about Unity
+- You need to remove `namespace NumberClass {}` before using
+- I still need to work on an editor script

 ### How to Credit
 To add credit, add a link back to this repository.